2025 Expansion Grants

 Should you experience issues logging in to Blackbaud GrantsConnect, please use their login help documentation.
 If you are unable to resolve your issues, please contact grants@fcif.org.au.

-To complete the application, you will need to upload:
+To complete the application, you will need to upload your organisation's most recent audited Financial Report (or equivalent).

 No. If your application is successful and your organisation ABN is registered for GST, you’ll be paid GST on top of the approved grant amount.
 If your organisation ABN is not registered for GST, you will only be paid the approved grant amount.